ehcache/ehcache.org-site/README.md

 The website is rendered by [Jekyll](https://jekyllrb.com/).
 It is built locally and the result is pushed to the [website repository](https://github.com/ehcache/ehcache.github.io).

-To generate and view (locally serve) the site `jekyll serve` then point your browser at `http://localhost:4000`.
+To generate and view (locally serve) the site `bundle exec jekyll serve` then point your browser at `http://localhost:4000`.

-To simply generate the site use `jekyll build`.
+To simply generate the site use `bundle exec jekyll build`.

-To generate the site including all production elements (ie analytics) `JEKYLL_ENV=production jekyll build`
+To generate the site including all production elements (ie analytics) `JEKYLL_ENV=production bundle exec jekyll build`

 **NOTE:** If you used links to include Ehcache 3 documentation, you may see an error about watching the same folder twice - it can be ignored.